wizz13150/RaptoreumStuff/README.md

 Just run the .bat and answer the questions if you're using custom folders.

-*Need to run the .bat as admin if you want to update your RaptoreumCore Wallet.
+*Need to run the .bat as admin if you want to update your Raptoreum Core Wallet.

 -----------------------------------